 If odor is more of a problem than allergies you may want to consider an active carbon filter.
 These air filters have an active carbon layer that is able to draw in odor particles and trap them within the carbon material.

-You’ll also come across furnace filters that are marketed as “allergy filter.”
+You’ll also encounter furnace filters marketed as “allergy filters.”
 This really refers to filters with a MERV rating over 8 rather than a specific type of material or special design.

 MERV Rating